 - Pain management reduces the need for narcotics and injections.

-- Spinal Analgesia eliminates pain from a specific region of the body.
+Eliminates pain from a specific region of the body.

-- The patient may remain awake or be sedated during the procedure.
+You may remain awake or be sedated during the procedure.

-- Complications are very uncommon
+Complications are very uncommon.

 - Increased level of pain control